 According to the legal definition, medical malpractice is the improper care or treatment of a patient caused by medical mistakes or the negligent actions of a healthcare professional.
 The scope of medical malpractice includes medical care received from hospitals, physicians, surgeons, nurses, dentists, pharmacists, and other types of healthcare workers.

 All medical professionals owe their patients a certain duty of professional care that protects them from any type of harm or injury while they are under care.
-Medical malpractice occurs when a medical professional fails to provide proper or reasonable medical care to a patient to avoid causing unnecessary illness, injury, disease, or death to that patient.
+Medical malpractice occurs when a medical professional fails to provide proper or reasonable medical care to a patient to avoid causing unnecessary illness, injury, disease, or wrongful death to that patient.

 Common causes of medical malpractice claims include: